-- 1. From the sensibility of objects

-- 2. From the relativity of perceptions

-- 3. A reductive argument
+PQ1.
+From the sensibility of objects PQ2.
+From the relativity of perceptions PQ3.
+A reductive argument

-Despite the strength of these arguments, in the Three Dialogues, Hylas is resistant to giving up materialism.
+Despite these arguments, in the Three Dialogues, Hylas is resistant to giving up materialism.
 He insists, as many of us naturally do, that there must be some external, material object, with some real primary qualities, to support or cause the ideas that we have.